dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I’m going to go down getting my data.
-That’s the only reason I chase.
-It’s for the data.
+  When you arise in the morning, think of what a precious privilege it is to be alive - to breathe, to think, to enjoy, to love.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1532 days)
+## 🌟 Experiences (1533 days)

 ### 🧮 Programming languages